edwfermon707/kea/doc/sphinx/arm/hooks-rbac.rst

--  ``access-control-lists``: named access control list definitions (each definition is a single entry map: the name of the entry is the name of the access list, the value the specification).
+-  ``access-control-lists``: named access control list definitions (each definition is a single entry map: the name of the entry is the name of the access list, the value is the specification).

 -  ``roles``: role configurations.